feathersui/feathersui-website/docs/as3-starling/screen-navigator.md

 ---
-title: How to use the Feathers ScreenNavigator component (Starling version)
+title: How to use the ScreenNavigator component (Starling version)
 sidebar_label: ScreenNavigator
 ---